filler36/new-cicd/README.md

 ## Prerequisites
-Additionally our project require to Enable Docker Remote API.
+Our project require to Enable Docker Remote API.
 You can check it with command netstat -tulnp.
 If There is dockerd listening port 4243.
 If not, you have to Enable Docker Remote API.
 You can find instructions here: https://scriptcrunch.com/enable-docker-remote-api/.

 ## Project description